 90% of startups fail.
 Learn how to not to with our weekly guides and stories.
 Join 40,000+ founders.

 Oops!
 Something went wrong while submitting the form.

 Description: Cleaning pools is an alternative to the already mentioned cleaning neighbor’s houses business idea.
 It’s definitely not as easy, as it requires to be educated on what you’re doing.
 You might even need legal permissions to work on it, depending on where you are based.
 On the side, it requires some investment in equipment and products to be able to carry out the job.

 Both the difficulty and investment issues come with a big chance of making great money.
-You can easily get paid $40-60/hour; note the business would mainly run during summer seasons.
+You can easily get paid $40-60/hour.
+Note that the business would mainly run during the summer seasons.

 Resources: This article provides detailed information on how to set up and grow a pool cleaning business.

-Description: Both neighbors and students need moving services eventually, whether its because the academic year has finished and the student is moving back to their homes, or because a neighbor has rented a new house.
-That’s where you can make money (at least $200/moving) if you find it easy to package items and move boxes.
+Description: Both neighbors and students need moving services eventually, whether it's because the academic year has finished and the student is moving back to their homes, or because a neighbor has rented a new house.
+You can make money (at least $200/moving) if you find it easy to pack items and move boxes.

 Resources: Here’s a long article on how to start a moving company, some tips for growing it, and the recommended price you might want to charge.

 Description: Transcription services are needed in all kinds of fields, such as law, medicine, and businesses.
-It also doesn’t require either fixed hours nor many skills.
-On the side, there are many forms of transcription, including video podcasts and recorded lectures, so you will probably be able to identify and niche that interests you.
+It also doesn’t require either fixed hours or many skills.
+On the side, there are many forms of transcription, including video podcasts and recorded lectures, so you will probably be able to select the niche that interests you.